-5 This ""fact finding" work will review many of the issues that will form part of a typical post-appraisal EIB-CM activity, subject to the same rules of engagement, but in a lighter form.
+5 This "fact-finding" work will review many of the issues that will form part of a typical post-appraisal EIB-CM action, subject to the same rules of engagement, but in a lighter form.

-6. Rules of Conduct for EIB Group Complaints Mechanism Division (EIB-CM) members
+5. Rules of Conduct for EIB Group Complaints Mechanism Division (EIB-CM) members